This past Wednesday was the BIG DAY. Cole went to get his driver’s permit after school.

 When I shared that Cole was getting his driver’s permit with friends, everyone had a horror story to tell me about driving with their teen.
 The most positive thing anyone said to me was that the second week is better than the first.
 I decided to make it my mission to find something positive on the internet about teen drivers.
 There isn’t anything.
 Big google fail.

-- The scariest thing about teaching your kid to drive … is confirming that in fact they are NOT listening to you.
-Teaching them to drive dashes all hope that they might or could be listening to you.
+- The scariest thing about teaching your kid to drive … is confirming that in fact, they are NOT listening to you.
+Teaching them to drive dashes all hope they might or could be listening to you.

 - It takes some time to get used to being a passenger when Captain Cocky is behind the wheel.
 I found that turning so I could not see how close we were to the parked cars to the right of me was helpful.
 Not looking is not a bad option.
 I am considering buying some of those blinders they put on racehorses.

 - All is fair in love and teaching a teen to drive—today, after a rather harrowing encounter with a bus that Cole regarded as public enemy number one, I reminded him that my well-being and safety, both as his mother and his passenger, should be his top priority.
-After all, without me he would be an orphan … His speed decreased, he appeared thoughtful, and then without missing a beat … he wondered if he would be able to keep my car.
-I understand that being an adult I should think for both of us and prevent Cole from some wrongful behavior … as no one really wants to get into situation when you have to visit AttorneyLehiUtah.com for more details on legal advice.
+After all, without me, he would be an orphan … His speed decreased, he appeared thoughtful, and without missing a beat … he said at least I will have my driver’s license and a car.
+Well, there is that.

-Driving with a teen…If you have taught one to drive you have a story to share.
+Driving with a teen…If you have taught one to drive, you have a story to share.
 Feel free to share your positive, uplifting, successful results in the comment section of Odd.
 The truth is overrated -feel free to lie.
-And don’t forget to share sobriety experience, I may offer some submitted by Florida DUI lawyer.